rcmx/ansible_local/README.md

 # ansible_local
-Ansible playbooks for workstation configuration and management using ansible-pull automation.
+Ansible playbooks for workstation configuration and management.

 ## Prerequisites